SergioWolfPac/BreakOut/README.md

 # Breakout Project
-This is a software engineering report following the development of a horror-themed puzzle game written in Python which involves the player trying to escape a maze puzzle utilizing keys and doors for restricted access.
+This is a software engineering report following the development of a horror-themed puzzle game written in C# which involves the player trying to escape a maze puzzle utilizing keys and doors for restricted access.

 ## Report Consists of